github/explore/topics/perl/index.md

 url: perl.org
 wikipedia_url: https://en.wikipedia.org/wiki/Perl
 ---
-Perl 5 is a highly capable and feature-rich programming language.
-Perl 5 runs on over 100 platforms ranging from portables to mainframes and everything in between.
-The can be used for almost al facets of programming from rapid prototyping and large scale development projects.
+Perl 5 runs on over 100 platforms ranging from portables to mainframes.
+The can be used for almost all facets of programming, from rapid prototyping and large-scale development projects.